 Ronald D. Phillips, Jr. has many years of experience handling Juvenile Crimes & Underage DUI cases in Delaware.

-Georgetown Underage Drinking Defense Lawyer
+Delaware Underage Drinking Defense Lawyer

-Keeping Your Child Out of the Criminal Justice System
+Keeping Your Child Out Of The Criminal Justice System

 One of the problems with the justice system is that it tends to treat all people alike, rather than considering a child’s individual circumstances.
 It often offers harsh penalties for relatively minor offenses.
 For example, if your child commits a technical violation of probation while going through a state counseling program, he or she can end up back before a judge and face severe consequences.

 As your child’s lawyers, we will work diligently to prevent allegations of underage drunk driving or underage consumption from turning into a conviction or an adjudication of juvenile delinquency.
-We bring a realistic approach to criminal defense representation — we work to reach the best resolution while minimizing the long-term consequences of the charges.
+We bring a realistic approach to criminal defense representation.
+We work to reach the best resolution while minimizing the long-term consequences of the charges.

 For a first-time offender, the consequences for underage drinking or underage drunk driving include license suspension and extensive fines.
 However, these criminal consequences may seem relatively minor when compared to the full spectrum of consequences.

 These days, colleges and employers are routinely examining criminal records when making admissions and hiring decisions.
 A criminal conviction may adversely affect a child’s future opportunities well beyond the length of the sentence.

 Additionally, alcohol offenses come with enhanced penalties for multiple convictions.
 Many kids are caught drinking underage when they come down to Delaware’s beaches before they head off to college.